NCAR/dart-web-ref/README.md

 #### Adding a new reseach project

-You can use Hugo to create a new project.md file with the hugo front matter.
-In the top level dircetcory run the command:
+You can use Hugo to create a new project.md file with the Hugo front matter.
+In the top level directory run the command:

 ````
 hugo new research/my-cool-project.md